Bayo19/word-information/README.md

 ### About

 Current Version: 0.0.8
-Created By Bayo Ade, October 2022
+Created By Bayo Ade October 2022